mendiolamj/cg-cloud-foundations-wiki/KMS-Workshop-part-1.md

 To use the AWS CLI you might need to configure your region in AWS CLI first.
 You can do so typing the command "**aws configure**" in the instance once you are connected via terminal.
 Leave all fields blank except for the default region.
 Choose the code of the region you are working in ([region codes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions)) and set it as default region in AWS CLI.

-See an example below setting up Ireland as the default region in AWS CLI:
+See an example below setting up us-west2 as the default region in AWS CLI:

 ```
 [ec2-user@ip-10-0-X-X ~]$ aws configure
 AWS Access Key ID [None]:
 AWS Secret Access Key [None]:
-Default region name [None]: eu-west-1
+Default region name [None]: us-west-2
 Default output format [None]:
 [ec2-user@ip-10-0-X-X ~]$
 ```